 Refer to the layout diagram for an outline of the main items.
 The leak tester can be used with the bottle stream coming either from the left, or from the right, as viewed from in front of the control cabinet.
-However, the correct program EPROM needs to be fitted (right or left handed).
-(We do not currently make this user selectable, since an incorrect setting would result in apparently correct operation except that the wrong bottle would be rejected).
+However, the correct program needs to be installed (right or left handed).5